cloudfoundry-incubator/quarks-operator/deploy/helm/quarks/README.md

 Manually create before running `helm install`, for each namespace:

-* a namespace "staging1" with the following labels (note: "cfo" and "qjob-persist-output" are the defaults from `values.yaml`):
+* a namespace "staging1" with the following labels (note: "cfo", "qjob-persist-output" and "coredns-quarks-service-account" are the defaults from `values.yaml`):
   * quarks.cloudfoundry.org/monitored: cfo
   * quarks.cloudfoundry.org/qjob-service-account: qjob-persist-output
+  * quarks.cloudfoundry.org/coredns-quarks-service-account: coredns-quarks
-* a service account named "qjob-persist-output"
+* a service account named "qjob-persist-output" and "coredns-quarks"
 * a role binding from the existing cluster role "qjob-persist-output" to "qjob-persist-output" service account in namespace "staging1"
+* another cluster binding from the existing cluster role "coredns-quarks" to "coredns-quarks" service account in namesapce "staging1"

 ## Installing the Chart From the Development Branch